sammmlow/LEOGPS/docs/docs_functions.rst

 rnpath.py
 ---------

-The second step is to search for the RINEX file paths based on the 4-letter IDs of both spacecraft, and to perform Hatanaka decompression if necessary.
+The second step after extracting the inputs using **inpxtr.inpxtr()** is to search for the RINEX file paths based on the 4-letter IDs of both spacecraft, and to perform Hatanaka decompression if necessary.
+This script performs all of that.

 .. automodule:: rnpath
    :members: